Strategies to ensure your emails make it into consumers’ inboxes in Q4

 Q4 is no time to be dealing with deliverability issues.
 Read this Ask the Expert to get ready for the upcoming email volume uptick and learn the right strategies to ensure your emails make it into consumers’ inboxes this holiday season.

-The last thing any marketer needs during the holidays is for their carefully planned campaigns to be derailed by bounces, spam traps, and blacklists.
+The last thing any marketer needs during the holidays is for their carefully planned campaigns to be derailed by bounces, spam traps, and blocklists.
 Deliverability issues can wreak havoc on Q4 results for many brands; in order to ensure your emails make it to their intended audiences, we have some tips for smart planning and preparation for holiday season mailing.
 Start by investigating where your deliverability stands currently.
 Do you know the current inboxing rate for your sending domain(s)?
 Do you know your current Gmail sending reputation?
 Are you faced with any blocks or limitations with your email campaigns?
 To avoid issues during the holidays, you want to make sure that you start Q4 with healthy deliverability metrics and that any existing deliverability issues are resolved before crunch-time.

 With growing competition for customer engagement and sky-rocketing Q4 email volume, many Internet Service Providers (ISPs) tighten spam filter settings to lower the number of unwanted emails landing in their customers’ inboxes.
 This often has an adverse effect on inboxing rates.